 ICE’s Chef-Instructors come from a wide and varied background, bringing their wealth of knowledge and experience to the kitchen classroom, and you.
 Most of our staff instructors have significant high-end restaurant experience, and visiting instructors include cookbook authors, notable working chefs, and nationally recognized experts.

 Courses at ICE run one to five sessions (or days), with classes generally beginning at 10am or 6pm.
 Multi session Techniques Courses meet either one day a week for multiple weeks, or on consecutive days the same week.
 We stock ICE’s pantries with the highest quality of ingredients and students will be supplied with recipe and instruction packs.
 Most classes conclude with a large, family-style meal, served with wine or beer; we have never known anyone to walk away hungry!

 It’s no wonder that last year, 23,000 people took classes at ICE and that ICE is a past winner of the IACP “Cooking School of the Year” award.
 Come see what’s cooking at ICE!

 Notes: Please note that a valid ID is required for entry into ICE's building.
 Upon arrival to 225 Liberty Street, proceed to the security desk on the 2nd floor located next to Hudson Eats to check in.

-The teacher was informative and hilarious!
-Had a great time.
+Very informative and a great instructor.